JKTKops/Haskell-Tutorials/Practical-Intro/1-Syntax and the REPL.md

 ```
 Both of these are easier to read.

+`let` and `where` bindings can also perform pattern matches on the left-hand side of equalities, just like function definitions.
+When pattern matches like these are used to pull data out of a datatype, they are often refered to as "destructuring pattern matches" or just "destructuring."

 We can also create multiple bindings with both constructs:
 ```Haskell
 calculation1 :: Int -> Int -> Int